newchuyalong/libgdx-learning/Scene2d.ui.md

 Note that scene2d.ui groups that perform layout, such as Table, will use the unscaled and unrotated bounds of a transformed widget when computing the layout.

 Widgets that perform clipping, such as ScrollPane, use `glScissor` which uses a screen aligned rectangle.
 These widgets cannot be rotated.

+## <a id="Layout_Widgets"></a>Layout widgets ##

+### <a id="Table"></a>Table ###

+The Table class is sizes and positions its children using a logical table, similar to HTML tables.
+Tables are intended to be used extensively in scene2d.ui to layout widgets, as they are easy to use and much more powerful than manually sizing and positioning widgets.
+Table-based layouts don't rely on absolute positioning and therefore automatically adjust to different widget sizes and screen resolutions.

+It is highly recommended to read the [Table documentation](Table) before building a UI using scene2d.ui.

+### <a id="Container"></a>Container ###

+The Container class is equivalent to a Table with only a single child, but is more lightweight.
+Container has all of the constraints of a table cell and are useful for setting the size and alignment of a single widget.

+### <a id="VerticalGroup"></a>VerticalGroup ###

+The VerticalGroup class is equivalent to a Table with only a single column, but is more lightweight.
+VerticalGroup allows widgets to be inserted and removed, while Table does not.

+### <a id="HorizontalGroup"></a>HorizontalGroup ###

+The HorizontalGroup class is equivalent to a Table with only a single row, but is more lightweight.
+HorizontalGroup allows widgets to be inserted and removed, while Table does not.

 ## <a id="Widgets"></a>Widgets ##